Systems Within Systems

 The breakthrough came at the highest global system level, through the impacts of pandemic-driven long periods of lockdown.
 It was the pause we had to have for people to reflect and realize their real purpose in life through enjoying being their true selves and doing work they love.

 It’s gratifying to now be acknowledged as a thought leader in advocating the power of the enjoyment factor in improving almost every facet of our personal and business lives.
 Less because of the world suddenly deciding it was ready to hear that message.
 More because of the many dots that were joined over my life.
-My curiosity, constant questioning, exploring and challenging the status quo.
+My curiosity, constant questioning, exploring and challenging the status quo (the bigger picture).
 The product of increased depth of understanding myself and others and my depth of perspective and insight.

 My hope now is that many will follow me in embracing and promoting the enjoyment factor as key to opportunities in this emerging new world.